 Common Side Effects

-The most common side effect of AFINITOR in treating advanced hormone receptor-positive, HER2-negative breast cancer was mouth ulcers and sores (67%).
+The most common side effect of AFINITOR is mouth ulcers and sores.
+When you start treatment with AFINITOR, your health care provider may tell you to also start a prescription mouthwash to reduce the likelihood of getting mouth ulcers or sores and to reduce their severity.
+Follow your health care provider's instructions on how to use this prescription mouthwash.
 Tell your health care provider if you have pain, discomfort, or open sores in your mouth.
-Your health care provider may tell you to use a special mouthwash or mouth gel that does not contain alcohol, hydrogen peroxide, iodine, or thyme.
+Your health care provider may tell you to restart this mouthwash or to use a special mouthwash or mouth gel that does not contain alcohol, hydrogen peroxide, iodine, or thyme.

 Other common side effects of AFINITOR include: